Dirksen Senate Office Building, Washington, D.C.

 Before Congress, Brandon briefly pursued graduate studies at Harvard, where courses on policy and law–including one taught by Obama-era FTC Chief Technologist Latanya Sweeney–prompted his pivot to government where he could drive immediate impact.

 Prior to this academic detour, he had built a career as a software engineer at Cisco, two growth-stage tech companies in Boston, and finally, Lyft–prompting his move to San Francisco in 2019.
-He later drew on these professional experiences during a -1 to 0 exploration phase to inform his conceptual framework for “self-writing software,” envisioning how autopilot capabilities could streamline AI-assisted development workflows and increase productivity by an order of magnitude.
+He later developed a conceptual framework for “self-writing software,” while exploring opportunities to translate insights from his these experiences into a viable commercial venture.

 However, by the time he scheduled an investor meeting, he’d grown concerned that tools of this nature would be adopted by dominant technology firms with a track record of recklessness–allowing them to move even faster while breaking even more things.
 He began asking the question: efficiency to what end?